-The development of the coronavirus epidemic will be followed continuously, and the instructions will be updated during the autumn term, if necessary.
+The development of the coronavirus epidemic will be followed continuously, and the instructions will be updated if necessary.
 We will prepare for possible sudden changes in the situation during the academic year, in which case we will react quickly and make updates on the university’s coronavirus guidelines.

 - Uniarts Helsinki’s instructions concerning coronavirus